quicwg/ops-drafts/draft-ietf-quic-applicability.md

 Given that exposing this information may make it possible to associate multiple addresses with a single client during rebinding, which has privacy implications, an application may indicate to not support exposure of certain information after the handshake.
-Specificially, an application that has additional information that the client is not behind a NAT and the server is not behind a load balancer, and therefore it is unlikely that the addresses will be re-bound, may indicate to the transport that is wishes to not expose a
+Specifically, an application that has additional information that the client is not behind a NAT and the server is not behind a load balancer, and therefore it is unlikely that the addresses will be re-bound, may indicate to the transport that is wishes to not expose a